 The main causes of this situation are inadequate education, criminality, health and obesity.

-A legendary West Point “tank study” from the 1980s showed that smarter tank gunners are actually more-accurate tank gunners.
+A legendary West Point “tank study” (good link) from the 1980s showed that smarter tank gunners are actually more-accurate tank gunners.
 In effect, smarter soldiers are better soldiers.
 It’s not simply that smarter recruits are more capable of operating sophisticated weapons systems (like the F-35).
 They’re better fighters, too, which is, after all, the whole point.

 Marine Corps Recruiting Command Major Gen. Mark Brilakis, said, “There are 30-some million 17 to 24 year olds out there, but by the time you get all the way down to those that are qualified, you’re down to less than a million young Americans.”
 Of those, only one in eight actually want to join the military.